Mangalagiri railway station

 Mangalagiri railway station (station code: MAG), is a D-category station in Guntur railway division of Indian Railways.
-It provides rail connectivity to Mangalagiri which is the part of Mangalagiri Tadepalle Municipal Corporation and is situated on Guntur–Krishna Canal section of South Central Railway zone.
+It provides rail connectivity to Mangalagiri which is the part of Mangalagiri Tadepalli Municipal Corporation and is situated on Guntur–Krishna Canal section of South Central Railway zone.
 It was awarded as tourist friendly station by Andhra Pradesh Tourism Development Corporation.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and Cuttack was opened for traffic.
 The southern part of the West Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.